Skip to main content

 How to decipher the check engine light with a code reader

-Mazor says that an inexpensive check engine code reader could be useful for car owners even if they aren't mechanically inclined.
+Steve Mazor, retired chief automotive engineer for the Auto Club of Southern California, says that an inexpensive check engine code reader could be useful for car owners who aren't mechanically inclined.

 "If the mechanic gives you the same information, at least you know they are going down the right road," he notes.
 A code reader can provide car owners with one more data point to help them talk with their mechanic and avoid costly or unnecessary auto repairs.
-Just keep in mind that you'll have to figure out where your car's OBD-II port is (typically somewhere in the driver footwell) and get comfortable with plugging in and operating the code reader.
+Just keep in mind that you'll have to figure out where your car's OBD-II port is [typically somewhere in the driver's footwell] and get comfortable with plugging in and operating the code reader.

 Possible false flags from a check engine code

-With the code and its meaning in hand, a do-it-yourself interpretation can still be a little tricky — even if you are mechanically inclined, as we found out from one of our colleagues.
+With the code and its meaning in hand, a do-it-yourself interpretation can still be a little tricky, even if you are mechanically inclined.
+For example, a code might suggest that a sensor has gone bad, when in reality, it could be that the wiring leading to the sensor is faulty.

 Don't ignore that light